Last Updated: December 20, 2024

 Best use: SVGs are ideal for vector-based graphics, including your logo, any icons, and infographics.

 As you can see, each file type has its own unique advantages.
-Equipped with this knowledge, you should feel confident the next time you need to choose an image format.
+Equipped with this knowledge, you should feel confident the next time you need to choose a format for your responsive and accessible image.